 When mobile employees submit their mileage within the Motus platform, individual reimbursement amounts are calculated and expense reports are automatically created in Concur Expense and submitted for manager approval.
 This streamlined process ultimately reduces the number of expense-related tasks your mobile workforce needs to manage.

-An integration with the Oracle or Salesforce.com CRM system allows mobile employees to sync their daily business stops across multiple systems.
-The Motus app geo-fences their location to your CRM accounts, contacts, and leads and automatically populates their mileage logs with the appropriate location details.
-Connecting Motus with your CRM system decreases the amount of time needed to update CRM notes and mileage logs, so your employees can spend more time selling.
+An integration with the Salesforce.com CRM system allows mobile employees to sync their daily business stops across multiple systems.
+The Motus App geo-fences their location to your CRM accounts, contacts and leads and automatically populates their mileage logs with the appropriate location details.
+Connecting Motus with your Salesforce.com CRM system saves time for your employees so they can focus on doing their jobs.

 API’s and Custom Data Exchange Programs